shenfcStanley/QAChat_Prototype/Evaluation.md

 This suggests that LLM-based scoring can be used as a reasonable proxy for expert review in future iterations.

 #### Score Comparison by Question Type
-To understand the alignment between LLM-based scoring and human evaluation, we grouped the 16 queries into four categories and compared the average scores.
+To understand the alignment between LLM-based scoring and human evaluation, I grouped the 16 queries into four categories and compared the average scores.

 ![Line chart showing LLM vs Human score trends](imgs/Plot_Category.png)